Norumai01/UniCat-Cafe/docs/GETTING_STARTED.md

 ### How to Use the Menu

 1. Find the **UniCat Cafe** panel below the stream.
-2. Browse the menu tabs: **Food**, **Drink**, and **Sub Combo**.
+2. Browse the menu tabs.
 3. Find something you like and click the **Order** button.
 4. CafeCatBot will post a message in chat announcing your order!

-> 📱 The panel is only optimized for desktop viewing.
-If you're on the mobile app, you will not see the panel — check the channel page directly for access.

 ---